-Fortis Living takes Anti-Social Behaviour very seriously.
-All tenants have the right to enjoy their homes and live thier lives without interference.
+Fortis Living takes anti-social behaviour very seriously.
+All tenants have the right to enjoy their homes and live their lives without interference.
 They also have a responsibility to respect other people that live, work or visit the local area.
-In addition to their personal responsibility towards others, our tenancy agreements also stipulate that a tenant is responsible not only for their own behaviour but also for the behaviour of anyone living with them or visiting them.
+In addition to their personal responsibility towards others, our tenancy agreements stipulate that a tenant is responsible not only for their own behaviour but also for the behaviour of anyone living with them or visiting them.

 What Can I Do About ASB?

 You need to make sure you record as much information as possible about the ASB incident and contact us with the details.

 We cannot take action against someone just on the basis that another person has complained about them – we need evidence.
 We may ask you to complete an incident diary to record the incidents that you see and hear.
 We may need to speak with other people who may have also experienced the same problem – your family and neighbours for example – and in some instances the action plan may recommend involving other agencies like the police of social services.
 We treat all reports, including anonymous reports, very seriously and we will not divulge the identity of anyone reporting to us without their agreement.

 Hate crime is defined as any criminal offence which is perceived, by the victim or any other person, to be motivated by hostility or prejudice based on religion, ethnic origin, disability, sexual orientation or gender identity.
 Local police encourage people to report all incidents based on personal characteristics as they also fall under this broad category.

 To report hate crime, call 999 in emergency situations and 101 for non-emergency cases.
 To report online go www.report-it.org.uk